 Spacing: 16 inches

 An interesting upright stonecrop with clusters of creamy yellow flowers held atop of deep purple succulent foliage with a gray cast; a drought-tolerant perennial that does best in poor soils; a colorful groundcover or feature in containers or rock gardens

 Yellow Xenox Stonecrop features showy clusters of buttery yellow star-shaped flowers with creamy white overtones rising above the foliage from late summer to mid fall.
 The flowers are excellent for cutting.
 Its attractive succulent oval leaves remain deep purple in colour throughout the season.
-The fruit is not ornamentally significant.
 The brick red stems are very colorful and add to the overall interest of the plant.

 Yellow Xenox Stonecrop is a dense herbaceous perennial with an upright spreading habit of growth.
 Its medium texture blends into the garden, but can always be balanced by a couple of finer or coarser plants for an effective composition.

 This is a relatively low maintenance plant, and is best cleaned up in early spring before it resumes active growth for the season.
 It is a good choice for attracting bees and butterflies to your yard, but is not particularly attractive to deer who tend to leave it alone in favor of tastier treats.
 It has no significant negative characteristics.

 Yellow Xenox Stonecrop is recommended for the following landscape applications;